 Applying weight of evidence in assessing the risks of a chemical:

 - means giving more weight to information that is fully compliant with OECD guidelines—compared to those that are of lesser quality—in order to characterise a chemical's hazard(s);

 - provides a transparent mechanism to address inconsistencies between different pieces of evidence; and

-- allows NICNAS to consistently articulate uncertainties that reflect the different type and quality of available information.
+- allows NICNAS to consistently articulate uncertainties that reflect the different types and quality of available information.

-In general, the greater the uncertainty, the more precautionary NICNAS needs to be in assessing the risks of a chemical, and recommending controls to mitigate (lessen) a risk that cannot be ruled out on the weight of available evidence.
+In general, the greater the uncertainty, the more precautionary NICNAS needs to be in assessing the risks of a chemical, and recommending controls to mitigate (lessen) a risk.

 1. A chemical for which acceptable evidence is available, whose properties and toxicological mode of action can be assumed to be similar to the chemical being assessed